jiahaoxiang2000/opencode-isomo/README.md

 ### Contributing

-If you're interested in contributing to OpenCode, please read our [contributing docs](./CONTRIBUTING.md) before submitting a pull request.
+If you're interested in contributing to OpenCode, please read the [official contributing docs](https://github.com/sst/opencode/blob/main/CONTRIBUTING.md).
+This fork follows the same contribution guidelines.

 ### Building on OpenCode